tttapa/MIDI_controller/README.md

 It uses a MIDI-over-USB connection to connect to your computer, and can be used in your favourite DJ or DAW software.

 ## Control Surface
+The MIDI Controller library has been obsoleted by its successor, the [**Control Surface**](https://github.com/tttapa/Control-Surface) library.
-I'm working on a successor of the MIDI Controller library, that has many more features, a better architecture, unit tests, clearer documentation, etc.
+It has more features, a better architecture, unit tests, continuous integration, clearer documentation, support for more and newer Arduino boards, etc.
-The library is not finished yet, but if you're interested in MIDI input, VU meters, LEDs, OLED displays, audio over USB, MIDI over Bluetooth, ...
-I'd highly recommend you check it out.
+It adds support for MIDI input, SysEx, the Mackie Control Universal protocol, VU meters, LEDs, OLED displays, audio over USB, MIDI over Bluetooth, MIDI routing ...

 <https://github.com/tttapa/Control-Surface>

+***

+## Support

+I'll try to provide limited support for the MIDI Controller library for the coming months, but I won't be adding any new features.
+For new projects, it is **highly recommended** to use the Control Surface library instead of the MIDI Controller library.
+If you need help porting your existing MIDI Controller project to Control Surface, feel free to open an issue.

 ## Download
 Download the latest stable version [here](https://github.com/tttapa/MIDI_controller/releases/latest).